JeanMariePrevost/basic-uptime-monitoring-program-prototype/README.md

-### README for BUMP PROTOTYPE, th Basic Uptime Monitoring Program
+### README for BUMP PROTOTYPE, the Basic Uptime Monitoring Program

 ---